WMD-group/WMD-group.github.io/_posts/2016-01-01-metastable-states.md

 ![](/gifs/helix.gif){: .center-image }

 We are exploring the control of function and properties of materials away from equilibrium using a combination of external stimuli.
+Applications include solid-state sensors and switches.
 We have a close connection with time-resolved crystallography through the EPSRC [Applying Long-lived Metastable States with Switchable Functionality](http://www.metastable-materials.org.uk) programme.

 ## Optical
 including single-crystal phase transitions due to linkage isomerism.